awsdocs/aws-security-hub-user-guide/doc_source/securityhub-integrations-managing.md

 The findings list shows the active findings for the selected integration that have a workflow status of `NEW` or `NOTIFIED`\.

-If you enabled finding aggregation, then in the aggregation Region, the list includes findings from the aggregation Region and from linked Regions where the integration is enabled\.
-Security Hub does not automatically enable integrations based on the finding aggregation configuration\.
+If you enable cross\-Region aggregation, then in the aggregation Region, the list includes findings from the aggregation Region and from linked Regions where the integration is enabled\.
+Security Hub does not automatically enable integrations based on the cross\-Region aggregation configuration\.

 In other Regions, the finding list for an integration only contains findings from the current Region\.

-For information on how to configure finding aggregation, see [Aggregating findings across Regions](finding-aggregation.md)\.
+For information on how to configure cross\-Region aggregation, see [Cross\-Region aggregation](finding-aggregation.md)\.

 From the findings list, you can perform the following actions\.
 + [Change the filters and grouping for the list](findings-filtering-grouping.md)